 After cleaning up our disaster in the kitchen, we got to work on this little project!
-Dana, being our vinyl girl, has been known to also use her vinyls for etching glass… coolest thing EVER.
-This is one arena of creativity that I have n0 knowledge or experience whatsoever.
+Dana, is known for her amazing etching projects… coolest thing EVER.
+This is one arena of creativity that I have no knowledge or experience whatsoever.
 So it was super fun for me to learn!

 We started out with a bunch of baby food jars that I had stashed away for a rainy day.
 (Literally!
 It was raining outside too!) …As well as a few jelly jars.

 We cut out the names of each spice on vinyl with my Silhouette machine.

 The next step was to ‘weed’ out the parts of the vinyl that we WANTED TO BE ETCHED.
 It seems backwards, but it’s the right way!